dcunited001/dc.files/UBUNTU15_INSTALL.md

 app when you're not using it.  you can set a shortcut to open it, but be careful.

+TODO: setup loxodo with GTK for GUI (requires pip & pygtk?)

 ### dotfiles

 clone dotfiles